Principles-of-Software/Principles-of-Software/docs/README.md

 and Dr. Konstantin Kuzmin, who oversaw, edited, and guided the author in the creation of this publication.

+This book should not be considered an original work - it is a collage of expertise woven together by an over-ambitious undergraduate at Rensselaer Polytechnic Institute.
+All resources, sources, quotes, and some extra ideas are dully cited in the Appendix.
+If you should desire to learn more about any idea in this book, consult the Appendix or contact [Alice Bibaud](alice.bibaud@gmail.com).

 ## Textbook

 This is a living document meant to supplement and improve upon RPI's Principles of Software course.
 Users are encouraged to use it as such, as well as a launching point for further reading into these subjects.